-There is also strong evidence that intuitive eating is beneficial in the treatment of binge eating and binge eating disorder (BED)11-12.
+There is also evidence that mindful and intuitive eating is beneficial in the treatment of binge eating and binge eating disorder (BED)11-12.

 Furthermore, Clifford et al. (2015) found that ND health interventions significantly reduced disordered eating and depression; as well as improving self-esteem levels1.

 Intuitive eating may have a role in relapse prevention for some people with anorexia nervosa13.
 There is also some preliminary evidence that intuitive eating may be useful for inpatient eating disorder recovery14.
 However more research is needed to investigate this, especially as this can be counter-productive in the acute treatment phase due to the effects of starvation of cognition and the tendency to ruminate at meal times13-14.

 Richards et al. (2017) also highlight that ”intuitive eating should never be used as the immediate intervention and dietary model for medical stabilization and weight restoration” in those with eating disorders14.

 There is a common claim that 95% of diets lead to substantial weight regain in the long term; which seems to come from a study in 195915.
 More recent data has found that only 57% of those who participate in weight loss programmes lose a clinically significant amount of weight (i.e. 5% weight loss)16.

 Furthermore, 5 years after weight loss, individuals appear to regain 79% of the weight they initially lost on average17.

 It has also been reported that roughly 20-30% of men and 20 – 55% of women have a history of weight cycling18.
 These high rates of weight cycling may be related to difficulty in adhering to diets in the long term, whereas ND interventions may have higher compliance rates.
 For example, a 6 month randomised controlled trial found that the drop-out rate of the traditional diet group was 41%, compared to 8% in the ND group19.